Thursday, November 29, 2012

 i saw the best minds of my generation seduced by

-pleasing clients in hip offices in the afternoon
+serving clients in chic offices in the afternoon

 after the next big project,